 The History of Meth: From Hitler to Kerouac

-The Nazis weren't the only ones jacking up their soldiers on pharmaceutical speed -- the Americans and the British were also consuming large amounts of amphetamines, namely Dexedrine.
-The Japanese had developed its own military-grade amphetamine, and when the war ended a large stockpile of the drug flooded Japan's streets [source: Montgomery County Sheriff's Office].
+The Nazis weren't the only ones jacking up their soldiers on pharmaceuticals.
+The Americans and the British also consumed large amounts of amphetamines (or "speed"), namely Dexedrine.
+The Japanese, too, developed their own military-grade amphetamine, and after the war ended a large stockpile of the drug flooded Japan's streets [source: Montgomery County Sheriff's Office].

-After World War II, amphetamine was manufactured, sold and prescribed in the United States and much of the world, often in the form of diet pills.
+After World War II, amphetamines were manufactured, sold and prescribed in the United States and much of the world, often in the form of diet pills.
 By the late 1950s and early '60s, it was becoming harder for the medical community to ignore the growing number of professionals-turned-speed-freaks who had become hopelessly hooked on Benzedrine and Dexedrine.
-Also, it had been discovered that Benzedrine inhalers (intended for use as bronchial dilators) could be cracked open, exposing a piece of paper soaked in Benzedrine that could then be swallowed for a powerful high.
-This led to increased American government control over amphetamines -- and therefore to Americans making their own amphetamines.